"Will Glass Straws Cut My Mouth?" (Our Favorite FAQ)

 As for the idea that one could somehow bite down on a glass straw and shatter it, that is HIGHLY unlikely.
 Maybe in a world-class strong jaw contest it could happen, but under normal use, a glass straw is actually FAR LESS likely to break than your regular water glass or wine glass.
 In fact, in our wine glass vs glass straw tests, we found that 9 out of 10 times, the wine glass shattered while the glass straw remained unscathed.
 (Our poor wine glasses, though!)

 Here's a caveat, though: glass straws are not intended for very young children.
 We generally find that most kids over the age of 10 or 12 can use a glass straw responsibly.
 However, we recommend that parents use caution when giving glass straws to children of any age, including teenagers.
 If you envision your kids using them in a sword fight, steer clear.
-On the other hand, many teens really love our straws, and some are even raising money for ocean conservation and turtle projects by selling our straws!
+On the other hand, we hear from many parents who use glass straws to entice their children to drink healthy smoothies!
+Many teens love our straws, and some are even raising money for ocean conservation and turtle projects by selling them.

 So, sip easily.
 Your glass straw won't spontaneously cut you or your loved ones.
 (I might worry about that wine glass, though....)